Fiona washes houses away, knocks out power in Canada

 Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy.
 But post-tropical cyclones still can have hurricane-strength winds, although they have a cold core and no visible eye.
 They also often lose their symmetric form and more resemble a comma.

-Arlene and Robert Grafilo fled to Centre 200 with their children after a massive tree fell on their duplex apartment.
+Arlene and Robert Grafilo fled to Centre 200 with their children, aged three and 10, after a massive tree fell on their duplex apartment.

-“We heard a lot of noise outside and then we realized that there are a lot of cracks in the house and we looked outside and saw the tree had fallen,” said Arlene Grafilo, 43, as her children — ages 3 and 10 — played in a waiting area set up by the Red Cross.

-“We were trapped and we couldn’t open the doors and the windows, so that’s when we decided to call 911.
-The children were scared,” she said, adding firefighters eventually rescued them.
+“We were trapped and we couldn’t open the doors and the windows, so that’s when we decided to call 911,” said Arlene Grafilo, adding firefighters eventually rescued them.

 Bob Robichaud, Warning Preparedness Meteorologist for the Canadian Hurricane Centre, said Fiona was shaping up to be a bigger storm system than Hurricane Juan, which caused extensive damage to the Halifax area in 2003.